jakobvase/hugo-blog/content/goals-2024.md

 I could make a board game.
 I don't think so.
 Would rather make something else.

-Plan: Delete the fucking game.
+Plan: Delete the game.
 I don't need to ever complete it.
 Write SFI.
 We should get something off the ground again.
 Make some music again.

 Done.